Vintage recipe for chicken cacciatore made in the slow cooker! Serve this on a bed of rice!

 Below is what the dish looks like after being cooked on high for 4 hours.
 Though I do think 8 hours on low will do fine as well.

-I only serve this over rice, the sauce is too thin for pasta.
-The rice soaks up the sauce nicely.
+I only serve this over rice, but you can serve on noodles.
+Rice soaks up the sauce nicely.

 - 1 cup chicken broth

 - ¼ tsp. pepper

 - 1 tsp. dried oregano

 - 2 cups quartered button mushrooms